Free Settler or Felon

 Convicts and passengers of the Chapman identified in the Hunter Valley

 The Chapman was built at Whitby in 1777.
-Convicts were transported to Australia on the Chapman in 1817 (NSW) under Captain John Drake and to Van Diemen's Land under Captain John Millbank (1st Mate in 1817) in 1824 and 1826
+Convicts were transported to Australia in 1817 (NSW) under Captain John Drake and to Van Diemen's Land under Captain John Millbank (1st Mate in 1817) in 1824 and 1826

 Embarkation of Convicts

-Surgeon Alexander Dewar's later evidence gives a timeline for the embarkation of convicts and departure of the Chapman from Cork........
+Surgeon Alexander Dewar's later evidence gives a timeline for the embarkation of convicts and departure of the ship from Cork........

 I was appointed Surgeon and Superintendent of the ship Chapman on the 28th November 1816 and went on board on the 29th; and sometime after being there, I received the Instructions ......